MathijsKikken/MR_Thermometry_HIMM/README.md

 #### HIMM = harmonic initialized model-based multi-echo

 ***
+The following files are relevant for utilization of the algorithm:
 * __RunHIMM.m__: Example script to run algorithm on simulated data
 * __thermo_hybrid_waterfat__: Main function script
 ***